cognitedata/cdf-sdk-java/docs/raw.md

 #### Insert rows into a table

 Insert rows into a table.
-It is possible to post a maximum of 10000 rows per request.
 It will replace the columns of an existing row if the rowKey already exists.

 The rowKey is limited to 1024 characters which also includes Unicode characters.
 The maximum size of columns are 5 MiB, however the maximum size of one column name and value is 2621440 characters each.
 If you want to store huge amount of data per row or column we recommend using the Files API to upload blobs, then reference it from the Raw row.